The Team

 David Palmer's research group develop theory, simulation and informatics methods to study complex biochemical systems.
 Recent projects have included enzyme redesign for uses in food manufacturing (in collaboration with Chr.
 Hansen A/S) and the development of new methods for computational drug discovery (in collaboration with GSK and AstraZeneca).

-David is also Founding Director and Chief Data Scientist of Dxcover, a University spinout company that is developing the world's first cost-effective diagnostic for brain tumours.
+David is also Founding Director and Chief Scientific Officer of Dxcover, a University spinout company that is developing the world's first cost-effective diagnostic for brain tumours.

 Group Leader